Xorion99/Carrent/README.md

 # Carrent

 Carrent is a web app to upload and rent cars make by Flask.
-The backend side was managed by sqlalchemy ORM and Sqlite database engine.
+The back-end side was managed by sqlalchemy ORM and Sqlite database engine.

 the site allows you to:
 <li>register